Radial Oscillations of Neutron Stars with Vector-Induced Scalar Hair: Neutron stars profiles

 \section{Neutron stars profiles}

 In this section, we model neutron stars as self-gravitating perfect fluids in thermal equilibrium, obeying a cold equation of state.
-We begin by examining the exterior region, then analyze the asymptotic behavior near the center of the star, and conclude with a full numerical integration across the radial coordinate, all within the framework of Scalar-Vector-Tensor (SVT) theories.
+We begin by examining the exterior region, then analyze the asymptotic behavior near the center of the star, and conclude with a full numerical integration across the radial coordinate.